 The logical, “well, actually” part of my brain wants to think about mycelium and bacteria and argue that what appears to be slowing down may still be very busy.
 But then I think of the mushrooms near me.
 Although there are still quite a few growing right now, once it freezes, we won’t find many at all.
 Everything is slowing down.

 So, I think I should slow down too.
 I have absolutely no one I need to impress right now.
 My goal is only to focus on recovering from the challenges of the year, of the pandemic, of all the business of life.

 Winter Solstice Reflection Guide – a Free Download

 To support this process, I put together a Winter Solstice Reflection Guide.
 This is a free PDF with prompts to help you process 2021 and plan for 2022.
 Use this time to dig into your roots and make sure you’re planted in healthy soil.
 Give yourself a direction for new growth.

-You can access the Winter Solstice Reflection Guide by clicking the graphic below!
+You can access the Winter Solstice Reflection Guide by signing up for our free resource library!